Forecast

 gaining prominence.
 As the demand for these products grows, so does the need

 for advanced virus filtration technologies to ensure their safety and efficacy.
-The world has
+India has the second-largest number of

 witnessed the emergence of various infectious diseases, such as COVID-19.
 These